AkkeyLab/mac-auto-setup/README.md

 |Slack|`~/Library/Containers/com.tinyspeck.slackmacgap/Data/Library/Application Support/Slack/storage/*`|-|

 # License
-RxScreenProtectKit is available under the MIT license.
+mac-auto-setup is available under the MIT license.
 See the LICENSE file for more info.